zemacedo99/Replication-Package/README.md

 ### Installing Python

-Before setting up this project, you need to have Python installed on your system.
+Before you set up this project, you will need to install Python on your system.
 If you haven't already installed Python, follow these instructions:

 #### Windows:
 1. Visit the [official Python website](https://www.python.org/downloads/windows/).
 2. Download the latest version of Python for Windows.
 3. Run the installer.
-Make sure to check the box that says "Add Python to PATH" during installation.
+Check the box that says "Add Python to PATH" during installation.
 This will make it easier to run Python from the command line.

 #### macOS:
 1. Visit the [official Python website](https://www.python.org/downloads/mac-osx/).